itsrohithreddy/CowFacialRecognition/README.md

 ## Setup

+Follow the steps below to set up and run the application on your local machine:

 1.Clone the repository: git clone https://github.com/itsrohithreddy/CowFacialRecognition.git

 2.Install dependencies: pip install -r requirements.txt

 3.This project uses **MongoDB** as the database to store information about the cows, such as their Unique ID, health records, and other metadata.

 4.Ensure MongoDB is installed locally on your machine.
 You can download it from [MongoDB's official website](https://www.mongodb.com/try/download/community).

 5.Start the MongoDB service on your local machine by running the following command: mongod

 6.Navigate to frontend_backend directory from the present working directory.

 7.Run the application: python app.py

 8.Access the application in your web browser at http://localhost:5000.